Upcoming Programs and Events

 Berkeley Catholic Worker (7:30am, Sunday) - Come help Berkeley Catholic Worker serve breakfast to the homeless.
 Just show up or contact JC for more info.
 Also help serve dinner to the homeless on holidays at 4pm in the Newman Parking Lot.

 Birthday Blessings - on the 2nd Sunday of the month, we honor all in our congregation who were born that month.
-At the end of Mass we invite people born that month to come to the altar for a blessing.
+At the end of select Masses we invite people born that month to come to the altar for a blessing.

 Monday